-Canada recently signed a $36m contract with Elbit Systems, Israel's largest weapons company.
+In December 2020, Canada signed a $36m contract with Elbit Systems, Israel's largest weapons company.
 The contract is for the Hermes 900 StarLiner, a “civilian” version of Elbit’s lethal military drone the Hermes 900.
 The contract also includes services such as communication links, ground control stations, sensor packages, and more.
 The purpose of the drone is for surveillance in the arctic.

-The contract was announced in December 2020 by Transport Minister Marc Garneau (now Minister of Foreign Affairs), and the drone is expected to be delivered by December 2022.
-As it falls under Transport Canada’s national aerial surveillance program, the new Minister of Transport Omar Alghabra is now responsible for the contract.
+The contract was announced in December 2020 by then-Transport Minister Marc Garneau (now Minister of Foreign Affairs), and the drone is expected to be delivered by December 2022.
+As it falls under Transport Canada’s national aerial surveillance program, the Minister of Transport Omar Alghabra is now responsible for the contract.
 To date, Alghabra has not made any public statements about the drone.

-Elbit Systems supplies 85% of drones used by the Israeli military to monitor and attack Palestinians in the West Bank and Gaza.
+Elbit Systems proudly claims that the drone Canada has purchased draws on the “legacy” of its military drones.
+In fact, Elbit supplies 85% of drones used by the Israeli military to monitor and attack Palestinians in the West Bank and Gaza.
 The Hermes 900 was first tested during Israel’s assault on Gaza in 2014, when Israeli drone strikes alone killed 840 Palestinians, including 164 children.
 Famously, it was a missile launched by a Hermes 450 drone which murdered four children playing soccer on a beach that year.
 During the bombing, Elbit’s profits skyrocketed.
-Elbit proudly claims that the civilian drone Canada has purchased draws on the “legacy” of its military drones.

 Some investors have distanced themselves from Elbit Systems for ethical reasons.
 In 2009, Norway’s government pension fund divested from Elbit Systems due to its role in supplying technology for Israel’s apartheid wall, which was found illegal by the International Court of Justice.
 In 2018, HSBC divested all its holdings from Elbit Systems due to its production of cluster bombs.